WaterBender231/wef-nexus-online-course/foodsecurity/42Challenges.md

 ### **4.2.3 Bren D´Amour and Anderson, 2020: International trade and the stability of food supplies in the Global South**

 ![Untitled](5%202%20Challe%20d4626/Untitled%202.png)

-Christopher Bren d’Amour and Weston Anderson 2020
+<p><small>Christopher Bren d’Amour and Weston Anderson 2020.</small></p>
+<p><small>  </small></p>

 The importance of food imports across the Global South has increased since 1960 (figure 1).
 Countries in Africa (figures 1(b) and (c), red line), in particular, import a much larger share of their rice and wheat supplies.

-Importantly, figure 1 only depicts countries whose caloric dependency ratio exceeds 10%, i.e. countries that get at least 10% of the total calorie supply through the specific crop.
+Importantly, the figure above only depicts countries whose caloric dependency ratio exceeds 10%, i.e. countries that get at least 10% of the total calorie supply through the specific crop.
 For wheat, average import dependency ratios (IDR) in Africa almost doubled from 1960 to 2013, from about 0.25 to almost 0.5.
 These numbers are not problematic per se; however, they indicate an increasing reliance on imported staple crops of countries in the Global South and potentially problematic exposure, for example to teleconnected food supply shocks (Bren d’Amour et al 2016).

 ### 4.2.4 **World Agricultural production (1961-1999)**

 ![Untitled](5%202%20Challe%20d4626/Untitled%203.png)

-The British Geographer, n.d.
+<p><small>The British Geographer, n.d. </small></p>
+<p><small>  </small></p>

 This figure shows the growth of food production between 1961 and 1999 (with 1961 as the base year for all statistics), from which the global increase in agricultural production was 140% (more than population growth).
 It shows that most of this production increase can be attributed to development in Asia.
 However in Africa, the production of food actually dropped in that time, partially explaining the food security challenge in many of its countries.